-Students will submit a portfolio showcasing theoretical knowledge and the application of theory through teaching demonstrations and reflective practice.
-This portfolio serves to consolidate knowledge across module strands, allowing students to demonstrate process within the context of pedagogical decision-making.
+Students will submit a portfolio that showcases both theoretical knowledge, application of theory, teaching demonstrations and reflective practice.
+The portfolio allows for the consolidation of knowledge across the strands of the module, and for students to demonstrate their process as well as contextualise both process and pedagogical decision making.